Burning Feet (Neuropathy)

 Dr. Mechanik received his Doctor of Podiatric Medicine (DPM) degree from the the Dr. William M. Scholl College of Podiatric Medicine which is part of the Rosalind Franklin University of Medicine and Science, a national leader in medical education.

 Dr. Mechanik then went on to complete a twenty-four month post-graduate Residency training program in Foot and Ankle Surgery and a twenty-four month surgical Fellowship training program in Lower Extremity Musculoskeletal Surgery.

 Dr. Mechanik is a Fellow of the American College of Foot and Ankle Surgeons and a Diplomate, American Board of Foot and Ankle Surgery.
 He is Board Certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery.

 A variety of conditions can cause burning feet.
 Dr. Mechanik can help you find relief.
-He and his family are natives of the Denver area.
+Ask to see if NeuRx is right for you!
 Schedule your appointment today by calling us at 303-333-3383.